highcharts/sonification-studio/README.md

 To build for production, run `npm run build`.
 The build output is placed in the `dist` directory.

-To build and publish to GitHub pages, run `npm run publish`, commit, and push.
+To build and publish to GitHub pages, set the app version in `package.json`, run `npm run publish`, commit, and push.
 The contents of the `docs` directory is served on the GitHub pages site.
+The app releases are versioned in `docs` in order to allow for user testing different versions, and avoiding confusion around which version is being tested.

 To lint without building, run `npm run lint`.
 Linting is otherwise ran automatically before each build and commit.